BhavanaVadivel/Java/README.md

 This directory is a collection of small code snippets and exercises that I use for practicing and enhancing my programming skills.
 It covers a variety of programming concepts and includes coding challenges to develop problem-solving abilities.
 Explore this section to see examples of code that cover a range of programming fundamentals.

 ### 2.Advanced Programming
-This directory houses advanced programming topics like JDBC, Multithreading, Hibernate, and various frameworks.
+This directory contains advanced programming topics like JDBC, Multithreading, Hibernate, and various frameworks.

 ### 3.Small Projects Showcase
 In this directory, you'll find a selection of simple games that I've created.
 These projects are designed to demonstrate my programming skills and creativity.